Uncanny X-Men: Days of Future Past Review

 "With enough hidden areas to make you want to explore every inch of the screen, to the great balance between fighting and puzzle solving, I have a hard time putting it down!” - Don’t Forget a Towel

 The world around you is in ruins.
 Sentinel robots have enslaved most of the United States and are set to stage a global war.
 The X-Men have failed; the few who survived this nightmarish future are imprisoned in Mutant Internment camps.
 But all is not lost, the battle for the future can be fought in the past.
-With one chance to re-write history, The X-Men must stop this war by preventing the assassination of Senator Kelly.
+With one chance to re-write history, the X-Men must stop this war by preventing the assassination of Senator Kelly.

 Recreate one of the most iconic stories from the X-Men universe, based on John Byrne and Chris Claremont's original comics and expanded to tell the whole story behind the nightmare that is the Sentinel Uprising.
-Journey through a post-apocalyptic New York City, Washington D.C., Savage Lands, Asteroid M and more.
+Journey through a post-apocalyptic New York City, Washington D.C., Savage Land, Asteroid M and more.

 Enjoy fast-paced, side-scrolling action as your favorite mutants, each with unique powers and abilities.
 Experiment with their distinct gameplay styles.